 This is more of a retrospective method aimed at older companies that have already gathered data on their costs and profits.
 To start, gather the financial documents that detail the money you’ve earned on a particular job.
 That can include your receipts, tax documents, or signed contracts.
 Calculate the total amount paid for the work you did and the amount of time you spent on them.

 Step 1.
-Compare your hourly pricing and revenue history.
+Compare your hourly pricing and revenue history when deciding what you should charge.

 Is your historical pricing adequate to meet your needs?
 If not, you’re undercharging.
 It’s important to identify why and to correct your pricing accordingly.
 For example, it could be that you’re often called out to diagnose a fault.
 If so, it’s key that you make clients aware they’ll pay a call-out charge plus an hourly charge after the first hour.
 That will make your prices transparent from the beginning.